poole/hyde/hydejack/_posts/2019-02-18-improving-site-build-speed.md

     url:   /about/
 ```

-Note that the old way of doing things still works if you upgrade to 8.3.
+The old way of doing things still works if you upgrade to 8.3.
 Only when you set the `menu` key will Hydejack switch to the new behavior.
-{:.message}
+{:.note}

 ## Conclusion